 How TrovaTrip Works: How We Make Money

-A transparent overview of who makes money from a TrovaTrip and why.
+A transparent overview of who makes money from a TrovaTrip and why

 - Multiple parties earn money from a TrovaTrip.
 This includes Trip Operators, Hosts, and TrovaTrip.
 Click here for a breakdown on who gets how much.

 - TrovaTrip makes money the way travel aggregators and third party marketplaces do—through predetermined fees.
-Trova earns 15 - 20% of the revenue from a trip.
+On average, Trova earns 15 - 20% of the revenue from a trip.
 TrovaTrip's fees cover important aspects of a trip such as customer support, planning, vetting, technology, operating costs, safety and security measures, and more.

 - TrovaTrip's refund and cancellation policy is built to be flexible where possible for Travelers, while still protecting the work that Hosts and Trip Operators do at each stage of the process.